shinshu-alps/rtl8852cu-20240510/README.md

 Warning: Installing multiple out-of-kernel drivers for the same hardware usually does not end well.
-The install-driver.sh script has the capability to detect and remove most conflicting drivers but not all.
-If this driver does not work well after installation and you have previously installed a driver that you did not remove, it is suggested that you run the following command in an effort to determine if you need to take action to manually remove conflicting drivers:
+The install-driver.sh script has the capability to detect and uninstall most conflicting drivers but not all.
+If this driver does not work well after installation and you have previously installed a driver that you did not uninstall, it is suggested that you run the following command in an effort to determine if you need to take action to manually uninstall conflicting drivers:

 ```
 sudo dkms status